 Given the tightening of corporate credit across the board, stay away from companies with significant debt coming due anytime soon.

 Because credit is the grease of the business world, the credit crisis means the rules of the game have changed.
 Business strategies that worked two years ago, like depending on borrowed money, are now much less feasible.

 Consider securitization, the practice of pooling loans into bond-like securities and selling them to investors.
 The housing bust has caused the value of mortgage-backed securities to plunge, and other securities have done the same.
 Consequently, investors are reluctant to buy -- and while these securities are unlikely to go away, they may become more regulated.
 They'll certainly be much harder to sell, and therefore less profitable, in the future.

 It's apparent that this change will affect most lenders, from Capital One Financial

 So you should be cautious of companies that have business models that don't work in an environment where it's hard to borrow money at reasonable rates, businesses are deleveraging and downsizing, and consumers are scaling back.

 All that being said, don't just blindly avoid any stock that has one of these flaws.
 Do, however, investigate further.
 Sometimes the issue will be catastrophic for shareholders, but sometimes it will simply be a small hurdle affecting a fraction of the overall business.

 Fool contributor Richard Gibbons also avoids narwhals, nail guns, and knaves.
-He does not have a position in any of the companies mentioned in this article.
-Microsoft is a Motley Fool Inside Value pick.
+Costco is a Motley Fool Inside Value pick, Stock Advisor selection, and Fool holding.
+The Motley Fool has written bear put spreads on Abercrombie & Fitch.
 The Fool's disclosure policy is anything but doomed.